 What travel themed Father’s Day presents can you get for dad this year?
 Or do you need some inspiration for a gift for dad this Christmas / birthday?

-Lockdown may have eased in the UK but there’s still no pub Sunday lunches to celebrate Father’s Day this year.
-No popping over to see dad for a drink, to give him a present or go on some sort of experience day to thank him for yet another fabulous year of service.
+You’ll be able to pop over to see dad for a drink, give him a present or book in to some sort of experience day to thank him for yet another fabulous year of service.

 – Me and my dad on a wander around the coast of Tenerife.
 Found a little bar, as is the FlipFlop way.